Curtis Granderson: 2007

 Granderson hit .302 with 23 home runs for the season, and was 26 for 27 in stolen base attempts.
 He also improved his plate discipline, as he finished seventh in the AL in strikeouts with 141.
-He was one of only six batters in the AL to have at least 20 home runs and 20 stolen bases, along with teammate Gary Sheffield, Ian Kinsler, Alex Rodriguez, Grady Sizemore and B. J. Upton.
+He was one of six AL players to have at least 20 home runs and 20 stolen bases, along with teammate Gary Sheffield, Ian Kinsler, Alex Rodriguez, Grady Sizemore, and B. J. Upton.

-During the 2007 season, Granderson accumulated 23 triples, which led all of baseball.
-The American League and Detroit Tigers record is 26 triples, a feat achieved by the all-time triples king, Sam Crawford, in 1914.
-Granderson is the first player since 1949 to manage at least 23 in a single season.
-Only ten of his triples were at home despite the fact Comerica Park has seen more triples since it opened in 2000 than any other ballpark in baseball.
-Granderson joined the 20-20-30-20 club, having more than 20 triples, 20 home runs, 30 doubles, and 20 stolen bases.
-The last player to accomplish the feat was Wildfire Schulte in 1911.
-Granderson's 23 triples were as much or more than six entire teams managed in 2007; the Chicago White Sox, Cincinnati Reds, Los Angeles Angels of Anaheim, Oakland Athletics, Seattle Mariners and St. Louis Cardinals all had no more than 23 team triples.
+During the 2007 season, Granderson hit 23 triples, which led all of baseball.
+The Tigers and AL single-season record is 36 triples, achieved by Sam Crawford, the all-time triples king, in 1914.
+Granderson was the first player since 1949 with at least 23 in a season.
+Granderson hit only ten triples at home despite the fact Comerica Park allowed far more triples than most MLB ballparks.
+Granderson's 23 triples matched or exceeded six entire teams' triples in 2007: the Chicago White Sox, Cincinnati Reds, Los Angeles Angels of Anaheim, Oakland Athletics, Seattle Mariners and St. Louis Cardinals.

 2008–2009

-Prior to the start of the 2008 season, the Tigers signed Granderson to a five-year, US$30.25 million contract with a club option for 2013.
-Granderson continued hitting well during the 2008 regular season, finishing with a .280 batting average, 13 triples and 22 home runs.
+In February 2008, Granderson signed a five-year, $30.25 million contract extension with the Tigers that included a club option for 2013.
+Granderson continued hitting well in 2008, finishing with a .280 batting average, 13 triples and 22 home runs.
 He continued to improve his plate discipline, striking out only 111 times (versus 141 in 2007 and 174 in 2006) and drawing a career-high 71 walks.
 During August, he hit six triples, including two in consecutive innings during a game against the Texas Rangers.

 With the Tigers failing to make the playoffs in 2007 and 2008, TBS employed Granderson as a commentator alongside Cal Ripken Jr., Dennis Eckersley and Frank Thomas for its coverage of the 2007 and 2008 postseasons.

-Granderson was chosen to appear in the 2009 MLB All-Star Game.
-It was his first All Star appearance.
+Granderson was selected to the 2009 MLB All-Star Game, his first All-Star appearance.
 In the game, he hit a triple in the top of the 8th inning and scored the winning run.